soomo/soomo-mbus/README.md

 ## Testing with RSpec

 Run `rake spec`.
-All 71 tests should pass.
+All 72 tests should pass.
 Code coverage report is also generated via the simplecov gem.
+97.66% of the code is covered by these tests; the uncovered code is Exception handling.